1958 FIFA World Cup

-The 1958 FIFA World Cup was the 6th FIFA World Cup, a quadrennial football tournament for men's senior national teams.
+The 1958 FIFA World Cup was the sixth FIFA World Cup, the quadrennial football tournament for senior national teams.
 It was played in Sweden from 8 to 29 June 1958.
-It is currently the only FIFA World Cup to be hosted in a Nordic country.
+It remains the only Nordic country to have hosted a FIFA World Cup.

 Brazil beat Sweden 5–2 in the final in Solna, Stockholm, to claim their first title, having beaten France in the semi-final and Wales in the quarter-final.
-The tournament also marked the arrival of a then 17-year-old Pelé on the world stage, who scored in all three of Brazil's knockout games.
+The tournament also marked the arrival of a 17 year old Pelé on the world stage.
+He scored in all three of Brazil's knockout games.
+French striker Just Fontaine scored 13 goals, the record for the most goals ever scored in a single tournament.

 This was the first appearance of Wales at the FIFA World Cup.
-They would not qualify for another until 64 years later.
+They did not qualify for another until 2022.
 This tournament also marked the debuts of Northern Ireland, as well as the Soviet Union.
-Defending champions West Germany were eliminated by runners-up Sweden and would lose to France in a third place match.
+Defending champions West Germany were eliminated by runners-up and host Sweden in the semi-final.